junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 > **Outline:** Dean&Sam gets phoenix's ash by noon, bell rings, but Cas doesn't come, they can't get back.
 Some more time passes, they realize something must have happened to Cas and now they get stuck in the Frontierland and have to figure out what to do.
 They start living like the locals, blend in as cowboys, get used to it, Dean is the town sheriff.

 Eyes unblinking, gun raised, not for a split second does Dean think he might be too slow.
-Then the sound of gunshot echoes, the phoenix burns with bright golden light, and turns into a pile of ashes.
+Then the sound of the gunshot echoes, the phoenix burns with bright golden light, and turns into a pile of ashes.

 He still gets this.
 Dean beams to himself.

-The clock bells the tone of high noon.
-The sound shaking him out of the mist of contentment.
+The clock bells the tone of high noon, the sound shaking him out of the mist of contentment.

 "Dean!
 The ashes!"
 Sam yells behind him, following by several steps.